-- 209 In general, stakeholders agree with removing the restriction to include cash flows relating to future uncommitted restructurings and enhancements of assets in the value in use ('VIU') calculation.
-The following specific arguments are used by some stakeholders: - Auditor The data used in the impairment test will be more closely aligned with the internal business plans and management information thereby reducing the cost of preparing impairment test; and - b) Standard setter Adjusting the internal business plans to exclude these cash flows leads to an oversimplification of the impairment test.
+- 141209 In general, stakeholders agree with removing the restriction to include cash flows relating to future uncommitted restructurings and enhancements of assets in the value in use ('VIU') calculation.
+The following specific arguments are used by some stakeholders: - Auditor The data used in the impairment test will be more closely aligned with the internal business plans and management information thereby reducing the cost of preparing impairment test; and - b) Standard-setter Adjusting the internal business plans to exclude these cash flows leads to an oversimplification of the impairment test.
 The positive impact of these restructurings and enhancements would already be taken into account when agreeing the acquisition price, in particular when acquisitions aim to increase market share.
-Excluding these cash flows could lead to unjustified impairment losses. - c) User The current restrictions place the VIU in between the maintenance cash flows and the growth rate of the discounted cash flow-method, making it artificial and complex. - 210 The table below summarises the responses of participants to a polling question on the removal of restrictions relating to cash flows during the webinar on 9 November 2020:
+Excluding these cash flows could lead to unjustified impairment losses. - c) User - The current restrictions place the VIU in between the maintenance cash flows and the growth rate of the discounted cash flow-method, making it artificial and complex.

+210 The majority of respondents to the survey (nine responses) The table below summarises the responses of participants to a polling question on the removal of restrictions relating to cash flows during the webinar on 9 November 2020:

-Would value in use estimates improve if cash flows from future Yes No uncommitted restructurings or enhancements to asset 88% 12% performance are included in the estimate?
-(32 responses) /.
+Would value in use estimates improve if cash flows from future uncommitted restructurings or enhancements to asset performance are included in the estimate?
+(32 responses) Yes 88% No 12%

-Of which: preparers 28% 3% Of which: auditors 47% 3%
+Of which: preparers 28% 3%

+Of which: auditors 47% 3%